Category Archives: German Royals

 Fritz and Vicky’s family; Credit – Wikipedia

 Vicky had also received a liberal education and shared her husband’s views.
-Both Prince Albert and Queen Victoria ardently hoped that this marriage would make the ties between London and Berlin closer, and lead to a unified and liberal Germany.
+Prince Albert and Queen Victoria ardently hoped that this marriage would make the ties between London and Berlin closer, and lead to a unified and liberal Germany.
 However, Vicky and Fritz were politically isolated and their liberal and Anglophile views clashed with the authoritarian ideas of the Minister-President of Prussia and later Chancellor, Otto von Bismarck.
-Despite their efforts to educate their eldest son Wilhelm about the benefits of democracy, he favored his German tutors’ views of autocratic rule and became alienated from his parents.
+Despite Fritz and Vicky’s efforts to educate their eldest son, the future German Emperor Wilhelm II, about the benefits of democracy, he favored his German tutors’ views of autocratic rule and became alienated from his parents.

 Fritz as Crown Prince in 1874; Credit – Wikipedia

-Despite his hatred of war and his belief that there should be bloodless “moral conquests,” Fritz served in the Second Schleswig War, the Austro-Prussian War, and Franco-Prussian War.
-Once the wars had started, Fritz supported the Prussian military wholeheartedly and took positions of command.
-Since he had no political influence at all, these were the only opportunities to prove himself.
+Despite his hatred of war and his belief that there should be bloodless “moral conquests,” Fritz served in the Second Schleswig War, the Austro-Prussian War, and the Franco-Prussian War.
+Once the wars had started, Fritz supported the Prussian military wholeheartedly and had command positions.
+Since he had no political influence, these were the only opportunities to prove himself.
 In 1871, following Prussia’s victories, the German states were united into the German Empire, with Fritz’s father Wilhelm I as the German Emperor (Kaiser) and Fritz as heir-apparent.
-Fritz sided with the empire’s liberals in their opposition to the expansion of the German Empire’s army and he also became involved in many public works projects, such as the establishment of schools and churches.
+Fritz sided with the empire’s liberals in their opposition to the expansion of the German Empire’s army and became involved in many public works projects, such as the establishment of schools and churches.

-Fritz’s father’s proclamation as German Emperor in the Hall of Mirror at the Palace of Versailles, Fritz is standing behind his father; Credit – Wikipedia
+Fritz’s father’s proclamation as German Emperor in the Hall of Mirror at the Palace of Versailles, Fritz is standing behind his father on the steps; Credit – Wikipedia

 The year 1888 is called “The Year of Three Emperors” in German history.
 Fritz’s father Wilhelm I died on March 9, 1888, and Fritz succeeded him as Friedrich III.
 However, Fritz was already gravely ill with cancer of the larynx and could no longer speak, but despite this, he did his best to fulfill his obligations as Emperor.
 In May 1888, Fritz lamented, “I cannot die … What would happen to Germany?”
 Fritz reigned for only 99 days, dying at the age of 56 on June 15, 1888, and was buried in the Kaiser Friedrich Mausoleum at the Friedenskirche in Potsdam, Kingdom of Prussia, now in Brandenburg, Germany.

-As for what happened to Germany, Fritz was succeeded by his son Wilhelm II, who was impulsive and pompous, who brought the German Empire into World War I which eventually caused the collapse of all the German Empire’s constituent states, who was an ineffective war leader, who abdicated in November 1918, and who fled to exile in the Netherlands.
+As for what happened to Germany, Fritz was succeeded by his impulsive and pompous son Wilhelm II, who brought the German Empire into World War I which eventually caused the collapse of all the German Empire’s constituent states.
+Wilhelm II was an ineffective war leader, who abdicated in November 1918 and fled to exile in the Netherlands.

 Tomb of Friedrich III, German Emperor and Victoria, Princess Royal; Credit – findagrave.com